 Open menu

-NAWM, in partnership with the Association of State Floodplain Managers (ASFPM) through a cooperative agreement with the US EPA, is engaged in a training program to advance the integration of Clean Water act Programs with natural hazard mitigation planning and implementation.
-The focus of the training is on integrating programs to improve interagency planning and implementation of co-beneficial projects that reduce flood risk and improve water quality, among other benefits.
+NAWM, in partnership with the Association of State Floodplain Managers (ASFPM), is engaged in a cooperative agreement with the U.S EPA to develop and host a series of five regionally focused trainings to advance the integration of Clean Water Act programs with natural hazard mitigation programs.
+The focus of the training is on integrating these programs to improve interagency planning and implementation of co-beneficial projects that reduce flood risk and improve water quality, among other benefits.

-Beginning in 2023, NAWM and ASFPM will host one in-person training workshop a year for five years.
-Each year, the workshop will be delivered to a different regional cohort, delineated in the map below:
+These trainings will be held once a year (starting in 2023) and will be delivered to a different regional cohort, delineated in the map below:

 Cohort Map